vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ```
 <!-- /* cSpell:enable */ -->

-Use the `kubectl` command to set the context to Tanzu Kubernetes Grid management cluster and create the ADC:
+Use the `kubectl` command to set the context to Tanzu Kubernetes Grid management cluster, and create the ADC:

 <!-- /* cSpell:disable */ -->
 ```